Barriers to qualifying for an earnings-related allowance

 You may be entitled to an earnings-related allowance during your sick leave if you have already received sickness benefits for the maximum period.
 The following conditions must also be satisfied, however:

-• Your application for a disability pension has been rejected or you are still waiting for a decision
+• Your application for a disability pension is still pending

-• You have signed up as a job-seeker with the TE Office
+• You have signed up as a job-seeker with the employment authority

 If you are employed, the following conditions must also be satisfied: